-Dr Michael Peters, from the BMA Doctors for Doctors Unit, gives advice on a series of 'first times' for new or trainee doctors.
+Dr Michael Peters, from the BMA wellbeing support services, gives advice on a series of 'first times' for new or trainee doctors.

 How is it going to feel?